OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ```
 <!--partial-end-->

-### Step 7: Display the Addressable Content and make the Audit Log available
+### Step 7: Display the ad and make the Audit Log available

-Finally, the Addressable Content can be displayed to the user on the Publisher
+Finally, the ad can be displayed to the user on the Publisher
 page.
 An Audit Button (ideally per Addressable Content) is available for
 displaying the Audit UI.